Skip to content

 Can you integrate a B&G autopilot into a Raymarine network, and vice versa?

 Yes for basic data, via NMEA 2000 — the shared standard bus.
-GPS position, speed, wind, heading: this data flows between ecosystems without difficulty.
-However, the native user interface remains that of the manufacturer: an Axiom MFD does not engage a NAC-3 with the same ergonomics as a Zeus, and a p70s control head does not natively pilot a NAC-3.
-For 90% of cases, it is better to stay consistent within one ecosystem for the autopilot chain.
+GPS position, speed, wind, heading: this flows between ecosystems without difficulty.
+But the native user interface remains that of the manufacturer: an Axiom MFD doesn’t engage a NAC-3 with the same ergonomics as a Zeus, and a p70s control head doesn’t natively pilot a NAC-3.
+For 90 % of cases, it’s better to stay within one ecosystem for the autopilot chain.

-Which ram to choose for a 45-foot aluminum sailboat?
+Which ram to choose for a 45 ft aluminum sailboat?

-On a 45-foot aluminum sailboat such as Allures, Garcia, Boréal, or some Ovni, displacement and rudder stock require at least a Type 2 ram, preferably hydraulic for durability.
-The exact calculation is based on maximum torque at the rudder stock, not just length.
-This is a systematic engineering point.
+On a 45 ft aluminum sailboat like Allures, Garcia, Boréal, displacement and rudder stock dictate a Type 2 ram as a minimum, preferably hydraulic for durability.
+The exact calculation is based on max rudder torque, not length alone.
+This is a standard engineering department point.

-Yes, via an adapter interface and a re-check of sizing.
-We do this on some refits where the client wants to switch back to B&G but preserve the recent hydraulic system.
-This is not a "plug and play" case: we always document compatibility on a case-by-case basis.
+Yes, via an adapted interface and a re-check of sizing.
+We do this on some refits where the client wants to switch back to B&G but preserve the recent hydraulic part.
+It’s not a "plug and play" case: we always document compatibility on a case-by-case basis.

-Can you engage the autopilot as soon as the engine is running, or do you need to be at steady speed?
+Can you engage the autopilot as soon as the engine is running, or do you need stabilized speed?

-What is the cost of a complete installation on a 45-foot sailboat in a refit?
+How much does a complete installation cost on a 45 ft sailboat in refit?

-How long does an autopilot installation take in a refit?
+How long does an autopilot installation take in refit?

-Three to five days in the workshop on average for an autopilot installation alone, including half a day to a full day of sea trial commissioning.
-A refit that also includes switching to N2K, changing instruments, or a new MFD can take up to two weeks.
+Three to five days in the workshop on average for an autopilot-only installation, including a half-day to one day of sea trial commissioning.
+A refit that also includes conversion to N2K, instrument change, or new MFD can stretch to two weeks.

 Conclusion: a good autopilot is first and foremost a good engineering file

-On 40-50 foot sailboats, B&G and Raymarine are equivalent if correctly sized.
-What distinguishes an installation that lasts ten years from one that ends up in warranty is rarely the brand: it is the quality of the engineering file, the correct sizing of the ram, the consistency with the onboard ecosystem, and real commissioning at sea.
+On 40-50 ft sailboats, B&G and Raymarine are equivalent when correctly sized.
+What distinguishes an installation that lasts ten years from one that ends up in warranty claims is rarely the brand: it’s the quality of the engineering file, the correct sizing of the ram, coherence with the onboard ecosystem, and real sea trial commissioning.

-If you are preparing a specific project — refit or new build — we offer a customized pre-study that covers exactly this scope.
-You describe the boat and the program, and we return a reasoned recommendation (hardware, ram, integration, total installed budget).
-No copy-pasted quotes: a real, signed file.
+If you’re preparing a specific project — refit or new build — we offer a custom pre-study that covers exactly this scope.
+You describe the boat and the program, we send back an argued recommendation (hardware, ram, integration, total installed budget).
+No copied-and-pasted quotes: a real file, signed.

 Request an autopilot pre-study — Skysat engineering department, Carnac.

 Skysat distributes B&G, Raymarine, Simrad, Lowrance, Garmin, Furuno, among others.
-This article reflects our point of view as an installer and engineering department: it is neither sponsored nor oriented to push one brand over another.
+This article reflects our viewpoint as an installer and engineering department: it is neither sponsored nor oriented to push one brand over another.

 About the author

 Pol Conin, Digital Manager at Skysat.
 Software engineer and tech entrepreneur, Pol joined the adventure to bring Skysat into the digital age.
-Goal: to transition from a traditional engineering department to a global technology platform.
-See his author page for the full list of articles signed by him.
+Goal: transition from a classic engineering department to a global technology platform.
+See his author page for the full list of articles signed.

 Wikidata: Q139565078